Modern social statistics of Native Americans

 Modern social statistics of Native Americans serve as defining characteristics of Native American life, and can be compared to the average United States citizens’ social statistics.
 Areas from their demographics and economy to health standards, drug and alcohol use, and land use and ownership all lead to a better understanding of Native American life.
 Health standards for Native Americans have notable disparities from that of all United States racial and ethnic groups.
 They have higher rates of disease, higher death rates, and a lack of medical coverage.

 These health issues are matched by illegal drug abuse; abuse levels are higher than any other demographic group in the United States.
-Methamphetamine abuse on reservations is a particular area of concern for tribal and federal governments.
+Methamphetamine abuse on reservations was a particular area of concern for tribal and federal governments in the 2000s.